I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nf-mrx-rxstartminirdr.md

 );
 ````

-## -parameters
+## Parameters

-### -param RxContext [in]
+`RxContext`

 A pointer to the RX_CONTEXT structure to use to get the device object and determine if this is a file system process.

-### -param PostToFsp [out]
+`PostToFsp`

 A pointer to a logical value set to <b>TRUE</b> on return if the request must be posted for later processing by the file system process.

-## -returns
+## Return Value

 <b>RxStartMinirdr</b> returns STATUS_SUCCESS if the startup sequence was successful or one of the following error values:
 <dl>
 <dt><b>STATUS_ACCESS_DENIED</b></dt>